 In sum, organizational healing is a collective and collaborative process that requires engagement and compassion from all layers within the organization.
 The nursing home shows how efforts of empathy and collective story-sharing allow for the first steps of healing the trauma suffered during the pandemic.
 This is enhanced by the director of the nursing home taking on the role of a servant and grounded leader who allows for these acts of empathy and collective story-sharing to take place throughout the organization.
-A focus on organizational healing allows for the processes of organizational learning in order to strengthen and prepare for future crises.
+A focus on organizational healing allows for the processing of the trauma of the pandemic beyond recovery and rather takes into account processes of organizational learning in order to strengthen and prepare for future crises.
 Moreover, an organization healing approach may provide the necessary means for the nursing home to comprehend how trauma is collectively dealt with, possibly preventing long term effects.